Princess Margarethe's childhood

 When the future of the 13-year-old princess the eldest of King Frederik IX's three daughters became clear, her royal training began in earnest.
 Initially educated at the palace, she received her school qualifications in 1959 before going on to study Political Science at numerous European universities.
 She spent 12 months at Copenhagen University, followed by a year's study of Archaeology at Cambridge.
 From there she enrolled at the prestigious Danish university Aarhus and attended the Sorbonne, rounding off her education at the London School of Economics in 1965.

-It was in the British capital that, at a dinner party, she met her future husband, French diplomat Conte Henri de Laborde de Monpezat.
-"The sky just exploded," commented Margrethe later.
+It was in the British capital that, at a dinner party, she met her future husband, French diplomat Conte Henrik de Laborde de Monpezat.
+"The sky just exploded," commented Margrethe.
 The couple were married on June 10, 1967.
 "I have never been able to imagine getting married without being madly in love," she said.
 The couple have two sons, Crown Prince Frederik and Prince Joachim.
+Sadly, Prince Consort Henrik passed away in 2018 aged 83 after suffering from a lung infection.
+He also suffered with dementia.